iamrajiv/GSoD-2021/GSoD_2021_Work_Summary.md

 ### Week 9 (July 12 - July 18, 2021)

 - [ ] Finalizing the project deliverables and refactor the code, if any, based on the feedback.
-- [ ] Making the project reports.
+- [ ] Making the project report.
-- [ ] Finalizing and submitting the project reports.
+- [ ] Finalizing and submitting the project report.

 ---